valhalla/valhalla-docs/add-routing-to-a-map.md

 2. Save your edits and refresh the browser.
 You should see a map with the route displaying and a panel with narration.
 You will improve the formatting of the routing in later steps.

   ![Map showing route and directions](images/route-map-initial.png)
+	<p class='caption'>This map shows the default route and driving directions from Leaflet Routing Machine, which uses Open Source Routing Machine (OSRM) as the underlying routing engine.</p>

 Your `<body>` section should look like this:
 ```html